A Message From Our Administrator Concerning the Coronavirus (COVID-19)

 - We have applied an antimicrobial, non-chemical disinfectant mist to all of our common areas to further sterilize the environment against any potential contagious germs.

-- We continue to practice proper handwashing and social distancing.
+- We continue to practice proper social distancing.

 DINING AND ACTIVITIES:

-- We are keeping all residents in their households.
+- As of March 23, 2020, we are keeping all residents in their households.
 Activities will be held within the individual households and modified trying to keep similar topics as scheduled throughout the day.

 - All events and activities will be in an adjusted setting in the household with ten or less in attendance.